The Sheep Fiends are simply the best group of musicians that I know.

 might expect the resulting music to degenerate constantly into chaos, going

 nowhere, destination zero.
-It delights me time and again when a great song
+Yet it contiues to delights me when a great song

-appears out of the nowhere aether.
-I think The Sheep Fiends are unique
+manifests from the nowhere aether.
+I believe The Sheep Fiends are unique

-in the way we fuse an improvisational spirit with contemporary or popular
+with an approach fusing an improvisational spirit with contemporary and popular

-rehearse our songs and we only play them once.
-If anything, that is our
+music.
+We do not rehearse our songs and we only play them once.
+If anything,

 Because many musicians have been involved with The Sheep Fiends over several

-decades, there is a wide variety of genres always being explored.
-Lately, I
+decades, there is a wide variety of genres always being explored, though I

 Sheep Fiends Fiends explore a wide range of emotion, both light and dark.